valohai/docs/source/howto/code-repository/private-azure-devops-repository/index.rst

 This will generate two files:

-* :code:`my-project-deploy-key.pub` is the public key you add to GitHub.
+* :code:`my-project-deploy-key.pub` is the public key you add to Azure DevOps.
 * :code:`my-project-deploy-key` is the private key you add to Valohai.

 .. admonition:: Don't include the keys in your version control